ga-wdi-boston/wdi_2_js_jquery_quiz/README.md

-# Quiz: An Introduction to Javascript Objects
+# Quiz: An Introduction to jQuery

 #### Directions